xitedemon/boom/README.md

 ### REFERENCE :

-- $PD - Path to project directory
+- $PD = Path to project directory

-  *WINDOWS* : Suppose you cloned the repo under "project" folder on your desktop.
+  WINDOWS : Suppose you cloned the repo under "project" folder on your desktop.
 Then the $PD (Project Path) will be

      ```//c/Users/ERAGON/Desktop/project```

   FOR EXAMPLE:

      ```$PD = //c/Users/ERAGON/Desktop/project```